rewiring-nz/household-model/METHODOLOGY.md

 ## 4 Emissions

 To calculate emissions, we take the energy consumption from the various machines and their fuel types, and multiply these by the emissions factors.
-We use these emissions factors are taken from the Ministry for the Environment's [Measuring emissions: A guide for organisations (2023)](https://environment.govt.nz/assets/publications/Measuring-Emissions-Guidance_EmissionFactors_Summary_2023_ME1781.pdf).
+The emissions factors are taken from the Ministry for the Environment's [Measuring emissions: A guide for organisations (2023)](https://environment.govt.nz/assets/publications/Measuring-Emissions-Guidance_EmissionFactors_Summary_2023_ME1781.pdf).

 | Energy Type   | Emissions Factor (kgCO₂e/kWh) |
 |---------------|-------------------------------|